Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 If you’re switching it up from rugged to refined, don’t miss my guide to Beckett Simonon sizing.
 It’s got all the fit tips you need.

-You get a surprising amount of ground feel, like you’re connected to the trail or the street, but without the ouch factor of stepping on a rock.
+Plus, you get a surprising amount of ground feel, like you’re connected to the trail or the street, but without worrying about every little rock underfoot.

 Preference Matters More Than Perfection

 Here’s what no sizing chart will tell you: comfort is personal.
-Some people like their boots tight and locked in, especially for hiking.
+Some people want a locked-in feel, especially for hiking.

 How do you like your boots to fit: snug and dialed in, or a little looser and easier to wear?
 That answer alone can change which size is best for you.